-Multnomah County Program #78306 - IT Ne twork Services 3/3/2022 Department: County Assets Program Contact: Rodney Chin Program Offer Type: Internal Service Program Offer Stage: As Requested Related Programs: Program Characteristic s: In Target
+Multnomah County Program #78306 - IT Ne twork Services 4/28/202 Department: County Assets Program Contact: Rodney Chin Program Offer Type: Internal Service Program Offer Stage: As Proposed Related Programs:

 The Network Services program provides stable and secure networks for data communications between county buildings, data centers, and to external networks.
 Our mission is to provide the network infrastructure needed to facilitate digital communication between systems, applications and people in the most effective and efficient manner.
 We ensure our efforts and capabilities are aligned with organizational goals that ultimately support the programs that address the needs of our residents.
 We treat all departments and service requests as important and use inclusive and equitable practices to ensure we are delivering to the needs of our customers who represent our communities.
 Funding decisions are made in cooperation with DCA, County departments, the Chair's Office, Central Budget.